nedalozanovska/AIML303441/README.md

 Next, there are notable levels of missing data in several columns:

-- `Referral_friends, Water_sources, and Shelters`: These columns have missing data, which should be addressed during data cleaning even though their level of missing data is not severe.
+- `Referral_friends`, `Water_sources`, and `Shelters`: These columns have missing data, which should be addressed during data cleaning even though their level of missing data is not severe.
 - `Region and Happiness_metric`: These columns also have missing data, but the amount is relatively moderate.
 - `Happiness_index and Loyalty_score`: While these columns exhibit missing data, the percentage is low enough to use imputation strategies without significant risk of data distortion.
 - `Fauna_friendly`: This column has a high percentage of missing values and requires specific handling.

-Addressing these missing values is crucial to ensure the integrity of the analysis and modeling steps.

  **4. Dropping Columns with Too Much Missing Data**